-The Department of Public Safety maintains a Daily Crime Log which is available to the public for review at the department office A 105 from 8am to 5pm Monday through Friday, excluding holidays.
+The Department of Public Safety maintains a Daily Crime Log which is available to the public for review at the Public Safety Office A127 from 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding holidays.

 Policy Addressing Counselors and Voluntary Confidential Reporting of Crime Statistics